mskpairprogrammer/desktop_auto/README.md

-# Desktop Auto - TradingView & Symbolik Automation with AI Analysis# Desktop Auto - TradingView & Symbolik Automation with AI Analysis
+# Desktop Automation - TradingView & Symbolik Automation with AI Analysis#

 A Python-based desktop automation tool for capturing screenshots from multiple TradingView chart windows and Symbolik.com, with integrated Perplexity AI analysis for trend detection and automated email alerts.
-Runs continuously during market hours with configurable intervals.A Python-based desktop automation tool for capturing screenshots from multiple TradingView chart windows and Symbolik.com, with integrated Perplexity AI analysis for trend detection and email alerts.
+Runs continuously during market hours with configurable intervals.